Ana Maria de Martinez: Artistic periods

 The "Current Period" began in the early 1990s, when Martínez had been developing a novel technique using acrylic colors and wax, enabling her to paint images of excellent transparency and accomplish that unique finishing.
-In her paintings of modern "still life" and other compositions, Martínez wished to express the abundance of this world at this point in time: the growth of people, traffic, the high production, lights, sounds, and everything that affects people in their ordinary lives.
+In her paintings of modern "still life" and other compositions, Martínez wished to express the abundance of this world at this point in time; the growth of people, traffic, the high production, lights, sounds, and everything that affects people in their ordinary lives.

+Oranges were her main object of artistic focus and center in most of her final paintings.

 Recognition

+In 1986, by invitation of the government of Italy, Martinez participated in the Festival "Dei Due Mondi" which takes place every year in the city of Spoleto, Italy.

+Martinez’s artwork has been displayed in university exhibits including "Exhibition: 'Latin American Modern Masters'" in the University of Pennsylvania.
+Her artwork has been presented in various exhibitions in America (Latin America, USA, and Canada) and European cities.